janusle/django-stack-ansible/README.md

 # Django-stack-ansible

-The ansible playbook is used to deploy most of my personal django projects
+The ansible playbook is used to deploy most of my personal django projects.
+Now it just works with Ubuntu14.04.

 ![topology](ansible-django-stack.png)